 This allows enterprises to create a mixed topology of applications using Docker containers and services and launch them directly on VMs thus providing the following benefits:

-- Enterprise can use CloudCenter for governance as well as container management.
+Enterprises can use the CloudCenter platform for governance as well as container management.

-- IT can oversee the Docker container usage on a per department basis and charge users for services.
+The IT group can oversee the Docker container usage on a per department basis and charge users for services.